 Let’s break the CNC machining process down even further.

 The CNC Machining Process Explained

-We can break the machining process down into four distinct steps:
+We can break down the CNC machining process into five distinct steps:

 #1 Create Your 2D and 3D Designs

-The first step of the CNC machining process is to create the 2D and 3D drawings of your part using computer-aided design (CAD) or computer-aided manufacturing (CAM) software like SolidWorks and Autodesk Inventor.
+The first step of the CNC machining process is to create your part’s 2D and 3D drawings using computer-aided design (CAD) or computer-aided manufacturing (CAM) software like SolidWorks and Autodesk Inventor.
 When creating your 2D and 3D drawings, you must specify all important dimensions, features with tolerances, and surfaces with specific surface finishing requirements.